bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 <!-- TBW -->

+When designing your Bevy applications, you might encounter situations where `Events` are evaluated *too* quickly.
+Or, maybe you don't need to *immediately* perform some logic that an `Observer` will watch for.
+There might even be some repeated functionality that you'll want to *defer* and accumulate before eventually processing.
+These are the situations where **Messages** are the preferred tool.
-What do we do when we want to communicate between systems, but we don't need to immediately react to those communications?
-We use **Messages**! [`Messages`] offer a communication channel between one or more systems.
-They can be created and read from using system parameters and are stored in the [`Messages<M>`] resource.
+[`Messages`] offer a communication channel for accumulating and efficiently processing many similar actions.
+They can be created and read from using system parameters and are stored in a [`Messages<M>`] resource.

 You can use `Messages` for a variety of different functionalities.
 Some messages might re-occur over a longer period of time, like continuously applying damage effects or regularly updating a leaderboard.
 Others can be short-lived, such as checking for whether a player can interact with an object or if a UI element should appear.
 The key concept to remember is that a `Message` is best used for logic that can be *deferred* rather than requiring immediate action.

 To start using messages, our first steps are to derive the `Message` trait on a struct and then add the [`MessageWriter`] and [`MessageReader`] system parameters to some systems.